kelindar/column/README.md

 		return true
 	})

-	// No error, txn.Commit() will be called return nil
+	// No error, transaction will be committed return nil
 })
 ```